- #1. Carnivore diets increase LDL and heart disease risk

 - Some of that flesh will putrefy in the gut which can break down the gut wall and increase the risk for cancer of the colon in the future.

-Don’t believe me?
+Don’t believe the science?

-The mechanism seems to be undigested meat, which then ferments in the colon, leading to increased ammonia production and strains of bacteria that produce histamine.13 In our podcast on the histamine leaky gut connection, we identified uncleared histamine as a cause of leaky gut.
+The mechanism seems to be undigested meat, which then ferments in the colon, leading to increased ammonia production and strains of bacteria that produce histamine.13

+#7.
 Carnivore diet and gout

 Vegans often have high uric acid, so this isn’t exclusively a carnivore issue.
 15

 Alternatives to the carnivore diet